 The Non-Streamlined Refinance program or standard USDA refinance is most closely resembles traditional refinancing processes.
 It requires a new property appraisal, comprehensive income documentation, and full credit underwriting.
 This option may appeal to borrowers who do not qualify for streamlined programs or who wish to make changes that streamlined programs do not accommodate.

-USDA Streamline Requirements and Eligibility Criteria
+USDA Streamline Refinance Requirements in 2026

 Payment History Requirements